 Since the oil spill, congressional legislation, civil and criminal settlements relating to oil spill damages, and existing federal programs have initiated a number of actions intended to restore the ecosystems and economies in the Gulf Coast region.
-Many of these actions are related, but have different planning processes and timelines, leadership, and goals.
-The below sections focus on three significant efforts aimed at environmentally and economically restoring the Gulf Coast region:
+Many of these actions are related, but have different planning processes and time lines, leadership, and goals.
+The below sections focus on the three most significant efforts aimed at environmentally and economically restoring the Gulf Coast region:

-- RESTORE Act funding/Gulf Coast Ecosystem Restoration Trust Fund; - National Fish and Wildlife Foundation (NFWF) Gulf Coast Restoration Funding; and - Natural Resource Damages under the Oil Pollution Act.
+- RESTORE Act funding/Gulf Coast Ecosystem Restoration Trust Fund; - National Fish and Wildlife Foundation (NFWF) Gulf Coast Restoration Funding; - Natural Resource Damages (NRD) under the Oil Pollution Act.

-In addition to these efforts, funding for Gulf Restoration activities is also being made available under a number of smaller settlements and through ongoing federal agency activities (as discussed above).
-A summary of civil and criminal settlements to date and their required funding allocations is provided in the Appendix to this report.
-While economic claims and other payments to individuals damaged by the spill may in some cases be used contribute to or complement the activities discussed below, they are not included in this discussion.28
+It is expected that in total, more than \$18.3 billion will go to these three efforts pursuant to civil and criminal settlements with responsible parties.
+28 A summary of civil and criminal settlements to date and their required funding allocations is provided in the Appendix to this report.
+Although economic claims and other payments to individuals damaged by the spill may in some cases be used contribute to or complement the activities discussed below, they are not included in this discussion.29